sara-nl/clouddocs/UvA-20170201/partB.markdown

 > **Food for brain:**
 >
-> After changing this `template`, how many cores would the VM that you created during step 2 'Scale up to a multicore VM' have?
-Does changing a `template` change the currently running VM's that are based on it?
+> After changing the `template` as described above, how many cores do you expected your VM to have?
+Does changing a `template` affects the currently running VM's that are based on it?

 #### Instantiate the four-core VM

 * Instantiate a VM from the updated `template`.
 * Login to the VM. *Is your data there?*
 * You can verify that you are logged in on a four-core VM with either of the following commands:
-  * `cat /proc/cpuinfo`
+  * `cat /proc/cpuinfo | grep processor`
   * `lscpu`